tylfin/GeosPy/README.rst

     {'Tyler': (44, -71.5), 'Fake': (44, -71.5)}
     ...

-GeosPy allows you to locate users with unknown locations based solely on network-based relationships with the method of your choice.
-Network-based geolocation inference can be 25% or more effective in locating users than standard IP-address based inference.
+GeosPy is based off of `Jurgens et al. (2015)`_, implementing state-of-the-art methods for geolocation inference.
+It allows the user to locate nodes with unknown locations based solely on network-based relationships.

 Features
 --------

 - Python3.3, 3.4 and 3.5 Support
-- Highly optimized Cython code
+- Highly optimized cython code
-- Full unittest code coverage
+- State-of-the-art methods
-- Multiple methods
+- Code coverage

 Installation